RomneyDa/gear-gen/README.md

 import '@dromney/styles/outline.css'
 ```

-Or, a `.css.template` is provided in `@dromney/styles` with all the relevant class names and can be copied and modified for custome styles.
+Or, a `.css.template` is provided in `@dromney/styles` with all the relevant class names and can be copied and modified for custom styles.
 ```css
 .gear-view {
 	background-color: #2b2b2b;